learn-academy-2023-echo/rails-challenges/postgresql-bao-mike-peter.md

 Subqueries: WITH
 Of the countries with the top 10 gnp, which has the smallest population?
+(HINT: Canada)

+WITH populated_countries AS (
+	SELECT name, population, gnp
+	FROM country
+	WHERE population > 0
+	AND gnp > 0
+	ORDER BY gnp DESC
+	LIMIT 10
+	)

+SELECT name, population, gnp
+FROM populated_countries
+ORDER BY population ASC
+LIMIT 1

-(HINT: Canada) Of the 10 least populated countries with permament residents (a non-zero population), which has the largest surfacearea?
+Of the 10 least populated countries with permament residents (a non-zero population), which has the largest surfacearea?
 (HINT: Svalbard and Jan Mayen)

+WITH least_populated_countries AS (
+	SELECT name, population, surfacearea
+	FROM country
+	WHERE population > 0
+	ORDER BY population ASC
+	LIMIT 10
+	)

+SELECT name, surfacearea
+FROM least_populated_countries
+ORDER BY surfacearea DESC
+LIMIT 1

 Aggregate Functions: GROUP BY

 Which region has the highest average gnp?
+(HINT: North America)

+SELECT region, AVG(gnp)
+FROM country
+GROUP BY region
+ORDER BY AVG(gnp) DESC
+LIMIT 1

-(HINT: North America) Who is the most influential head of state measured by surface area?
-(HINT: Elisabeth II) What is the average life expectancy for all continents?
+Who is the most influential head of state measured by surface area?
+(HINT: Elisabeth II)

+SELECT headofstate, SUM(surfacearea)
+FROM country
+GROUP BY headofstate
+ORDER BY SUM(surfacearea) DESC
+LIMIT 1

+What is the average life expectancy for all continents?

+SELECT continent, AVG(lifeexpectancy)
+FROM country
+GROUP BY continent

 What are the most common forms of government?
+(HINT: use count(*))

+SELECT governmentform, COUNT(*)
+FROM country
+GROUP BY governmentform
+ORDER BY COUNT(*) DESC

-(HINT: use count(*)) How many countries are in North America?
+How many countries are in North America?

+SELECT continent, COUNT(name)
+FROM country
+WHERE continent = 'North America'
+GROUP BY continent

 What is the total population of all continents?

+SELECT SUM(population)
+FROM country

+SELECT continent, SUM(population)
+FROM country
+GROUP BY continent

 Stretch Challenges

 Which countries have the letter ‘z’ in the name?
 How many?

+SELECT name
+FROM country
+WHERE name
+LIKE '%z%'
+OR name LIKE '%Z%'

+16 countries

 Of the smallest 10 countries by area, which has the biggest gnp?
+(HINT: Macao)

+WITH smallest_countries AS (
+	SELECT name, surfacearea, gnp
+	FROM country
+	ORDER BY surfacearea ASC
+	LIMIT 10
+)

+SELECT name, gnp
+FROM smallest_countries
+ORDER BY gnp DESC
+LIMIT 1

-(HINT: Macao) Of the smallest 10 countries by population, which has the biggest per capita gnp?
+Of the smallest 10 countries by population, which has the biggest per capita gnp?

+WITH smallest_countries AS (
+	SELECT name, population, capital
+	FROM country
+	WHERE population > 0
+	ORDER BY population ASC
+	LIMIT 10
+)

+SELECT name, capital
+FROM smallest_countries
+ORDER BY capital DESC
+LIMIT 1

+"Holy See (Vatican City State)"

 Of the biggest 10 countries by area, which has the biggest gnp?

+WITH biggest_countries AS (
+	SELECT name, surfacearea, gnp
+	FROM country
+	ORDER BY surfacearea DESC
+	LIMIT 10
+)

+SELECT name, gnp
+FROM biggest_countries
+ORDER BY gnp DESC
+LIMIT 1

+United States

 Of the biggest 10 countries by population, which has the biggest per capita gnp?

+WITH biggest_countries AS (
+	SELECT name, population, capital
+	FROM country
+	ORDER BY population DESC
+	LIMIT 10
+)

+SELECT name, capital
+FROM biggest_countries
+ORDER BY capital DESC
+LIMIT 1

+United States

 What is the sum of surface area of the 10 biggest countries in the world?
 The 10 smallest?

+WITH biggest_countries AS (
+	SELECT name, surfacearea
+	FROM country
+	ORDER BY surfacearea DESC
+	LIMIT 10
+)

+SELECT SUM(surfacearea) AS total
+FROM biggest_countries

+8.4183616e+07

+WITH smallest_countries AS (
+	SELECT name, surfacearea
+	FROM country
+	ORDER BY surfacearea ASC
+	LIMIT 10
+)

+SELECT SUM(surfacearea) AS total
+FROM smallest_countries

+150.9

 What year is this country database from?
 Cross reference various pieces of information to determine the age of this database.